matthewwier/NaturalNSize/README.md

 ## NaturalNSize
 Program was created to show templates usage in C++ language.
-Examples presents operations on numbers.
+Implemented example presents operations on numbers.